 How the pandemic has changed the corporate office: From productivity hubs to collaboration centers

 Last spring while lockdowns were still in place, corporate offices and organizations prepared for what they thought would be a return to the office in the summer and fall.
-However, people never returned and the first wave of covid-19 was soon replaced by a second wave.
+However, people never returned and the first wave of COVID-19 was soon replaced by a second wave.

 Fast forward to today, many of us still work from home and it is now clear that the traditional office has changed forever.
-Recent research shows that only 15% of office workers want to return to the office 4-5 days a week post-covid, whereas 48% would like to return to the office 2-3 days a week.
+Recent research shows that only 15% of office workers want to return to the office 4-5 days a week post-COVID, whereas 48% would like to return to the office 2-3 days a week.
 And the remaining 37%?
-They prefer to work from the office just 0-1 days a week after the pandemic.
+They prefer to work from the office just 0-1 day a week after the pandemic.
 Not surprisingly, this development changes the office as we know it.

-Big companies like Twitter, Facebook, Google, and Microsoft are all adapting to this new trend by allowing employees to work remotely at least a few days a week, a trend also known as hybrid working.
+Big companies like Twitter, Facebook, Google, and Microsoft are all adapting to this new trend by allowing employees to work remotely at least a few days a week, a trend also known as hybrid work.
 Twitter even announced that it is now offering employees the opportunity to work from home forever and Facebook thinks it “could get to about half of the company working remotely permanently” within the next five to ten years.

-With hybrid working the need for personal workstations decreases as fewer people will be at the office at any given time.
+With hybrid work, the need for personal workstations decreases as fewer people will be at the office at any given time.
 On the other hand, the need for gathering space increases as the office instead becomes the epicenter of collaboration.
-To create a successful hybrid working environment and facilitate the use of shared resources such as desks, meeting rooms, co-working spaces, and more, corporate offices need to implement data-driven and intelligent smart office solutions.
+To create a successful hybrid work environment and facilitate the use of shared resources such as desks, meeting rooms, co-working spaces, and more, corporate offices need to implement data-driven and intelligent smart office solutions.

 Most corporate offices have a booking system that allows employees to easily book a meeting room and maybe even a desk, but once you have selected ‘Desk 87’, how do you find out where it’s located?
 The same thing goes for room booking.
 If you’re looking for a suitable conference room for your next meeting, it’s nice to know that room 4.172 is available, but where is room 4.172?
 You might also enter the office with the intention of sitting next to a specific colleague, but how do you find them?